1876 South Australian football season

-The 1876 South Australian football season was the fourteenth season of interclub football.
+The 1876 South Australian football season was the seventh year of interclub football.
 It was also the final season of decentralised administration of football in South Australia; the South Australian Football Association was formed the following year to provide a committee-based approach to the administration of the sport.

 Rules Sets

 During the 1876 football season in South Australia two dominant rule sets were in use.